 - itching and burning

-As long as the infection is minor, you may be able to take care of it at home.
+As long as your infection is minor, you may be able to take care of it at home.
 If you’ve had a cartilage piercing and it seems infected, seek medical treatment.
-These types of infections are harder to treat.
+These types of infections are harder to treat and may require oral antibiotics.
+Significant infections of the cartilage can require hospitalization.

 Follow these steps to take care of a minor piercing infection: